Cast Set For THE SEAGULL at Red Theater

-Ian Maryfield directs a fresh adaptation of Chekhov's classic at The Edge Off Broadway
+Ian Maryfield adapts and directs a fresh cast for THE SEAGULL at The Edge Off Broadway.

 Red Theater has announced the cast and crew of Anton Chekhov's The Seagull, directed and adapted by Ian Maryfield, running February 14 - March 15, 2026 at The Edge Off Broadway in Chicago's Edgewater neighborhood, 1133 W. Catalpa Ave.